Naahuel/webpack-boilerplate/README.md

 ### Build for production

     npm run build
 Webpack will bundle your files & assets in the `./dist` folder.
-Now you can use this files to deploy your app!
+Your CSS will be extracted from your SASS files, autoprefixed and compressed.
+Your JS will be bundled up ready for production.
+Now you can use these files to deploy your app!